 They're also supposed to serve killer coffee which I am definitely interested in trying out.
 Puerto Rico has a long history of coffee farming and used to send it to the European royal courts.
 I was completely unaware of their long tradition in growing and roasting amazing coffee and I have it on my coffee bucket list to try!

-Another dish on my must-try list is mofongo, another stew, traditionalist say pork and pork skin (but there are beef, chicken and seafood versions) that is mashed together with plantains with a garlic sauce on top – yes please!
+Another dish on my must-try list is mofongo, another stew, traditionalists say pork and pork skin (but there are beef, chicken, and seafood versions) that are mashed together with plantains with a garlic sauce on top – yes, please!

 Not going to be a problem as rum is the national drink.
 Puerto Rico is the world's leading rum producer.
 Eighty percent of the rum consumed in the United States comes from Puerto Rico!
 Every bartender has their own version of a rum-focused drink, be sure to ask wherever you visit!

 I think rum goes best with pasteles, don't you think?
 I hope this doesn't make the islanders mad, but to me, pasteles are the Puerto Rican version of a tamale and they are delicious.
 I've had them before, not in PR, but made by a native and I am waiting for someone to invite me over to their auntie's house so I can try them again.
 There must be a pasteles cart somewhere on the islands?
 Right?